 The animation compares the oscillation behavior of two spring-mass systems: one without damping (harmonic oscillation) and one with damping (damped oscillation).
-Amplitude, frequency, and damping constant can be varied interactively, while the resulting motions are displayed both mechanically and in a time diagram.
+Amplitude, frequency, and damping constant are adjustable.
+The motions are shown both mechanically and in a time diagram.

 Links